mtdvio/going-to-production/serverside-checklist.md

 ## Logging

 * [ ] My application produces log output to rotated files
+  * Streams with different log levels are separated from each other

 * [ ] My logs are aggregated to a log analysing service

 ## Monitoring

 * [ ] I have configured the alerts for abnormal activity

+  * Application restart events
+  * Error rate threshold reached
+  * Server resources are soon to be exhausted (CPU, memory, IO > 90%)
+  * HTTP requests timeouts
+  * HTTP responses with 500 status codes

 ## Metrics